 United States Ship Scorpion (SSN-589) In Memoriam

 Black Submariners in the United States Navy, 1940-1975, by Glenn A. Knoblock

 Jim Christley, submariner, author, and artist.
 His work has been a continued inspiration for this site and many others.
-Jim's submarine-related website is Oldsubs Place (no longer online), and his artwork can be seen at http://jim-christley.fineartamerica.com/ .
+Jim's submarine-related website was Oldsubs Place (no longer online).
+His artwork can be seen at http://jim-christley.fineartamerica.com/ .

 Darrell D. Ames, who conducted research and was largely responsible for the lost boats section on the former website of COMSUBPAC.

 Bob Moore, who was Chairman of the Wall of Honor Executive Committee.
 Bob passed away in 2005.

 Ric Hedman for his PigBoats.com website, and particularly for his extensive research on pre-WWII submarines.

 Ron Mitchell for his WWII Submarine Losses - Personnel (no longer online) on Don Gentry's Submarine Sailor dot com website.

 Ed Howard for his Subsowespac.org website (no longer online), and especially for his excellent Final Patrols pages.